Sulaiman Abdul Aziz Al Rajhi: Biography

 The Al Rajhi brothers’ business growth and expansion was fed by the flood of migrant workers to Saudi Arabia during the 1970s oil boom.
-The Al Rajhis helped them send their earnings home to places like Indonesia and Pakistan.
+The Al Rajhis helped them send their earnings home to places like India and Pakistan.
 In 1983, the brothers won permission to open Saudi Arabia’s first Islamic bank, one that would observe religious tenets such as a ban on interest.

-The Al Rajhi family continues to be Al Rajhi Bank's majority shareholders though Sulaiman and his brothers have diversified family investments into gypsum, agriculture, steel, and other industrial sectors.
+The Al Rajhi family continue to be Al Rajhi Bank's majority share holders though Sulaiman and his brothers have diversified family investments into gypsum, agriculture, steel, and other industrial sectors.

 His higher educational degree was elementary degree.
 He lives in Saudi Arabia and has at least 23 children.

 Philanthropy

 The Al Rajhi family is considered, by most in Saudi Arabia, as the country's wealthiest non-royals, and among the world's leading philanthropists.

 He established the Sulaiman Al Rajhi University in his hometown, a non profit university.
 The university's main focus is on health and Islamic banking, but contains other faculties as well.

 In May 2011, he announced he was donating most of his $7.7 billion fortune to charity.